-For Students5 min readFebruary 2026
+For StudentsBy Nina5 min readFebruary 2026

 I Didn't Feel Ready for My First Real Session (And That's Normal)

 And then I sat down across from an actual human being who was looking at me like I was supposed to help, and every single thing I'd learned evaporated from my brain like water on a hot pan.
+If you've ever been nervous about seeing your first client in practicum — if you've Googled “scared to see my first client” at 1AM — I want you to know: you're not alone, and you're not broken.

 The Gap Nobody Warns You About